ChrstphrHll/npc_gen/students/Saleas Rilitar.md

 year: 4
 guild: Burk
 partyID: 59
+tags:
+- Triton
+- Wizard
+- Protection
+- 4th
+- Burk
 ---
 # Saleas Rilitar
 ---
 ### Description
 - 4th year Triton Wizard in Burk
-- straight dark red hair that's hanging down to their legs, Yellow eyes, and Aqua skin
+- straight dark red hair that's hanging down to their legs, Sea Green eyes, and Aqua skin
 - Is Self-sufficent and Boisterous, and has Righteous as their ideal

 ### Organizations